lambda-linux/baseimage-amzn/README.md

 You can use it as a base for your own Docker images.

-From your Amazon Linux EC2 instance, you can download baseimage-amzn.
-Please see [https://lambda-linux.io/](https://lambda-linux.io/) for initial steps on how to get started.
+baseimage-amzn is available for pulling from [the docker registry!](https://hub.docker.com/r/lambdalinux/baseimage-amzn/)

 If you need additional help, please contact us on our [support](https://lambda-linux.io/support/) channels or open a GitHub [Issue](https://github.com/lambda-linux/baseimage-amzn/issues).

 baseimage-amzn is inspired by [baseimage-docker](https://github.com/phusion/baseimage-docker) project.
 We would like to say thank you to Phusion for providing some good ideas and code.
-We would also like to say thank you to [Amazon Linux AMI Team](https://aws.amazon.com/amazon-linux-ami/) for providing excellent Amazon Linux RPM packages.
+We would also like to say thank you to [Amazon Linux Team](https://aws.amazon.com/amazon-linux-ami/) for providing excellent Amazon Linux Container Image.

 -----------------------------------------